atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 f t62 .
 f *'
 t
-ed she, “it will be imposhble to see any
+ed she, it will be imposhble to see any
-I “compariy."
+I compariy."
 \ •
 »)
 ; • 4